1/31/2025

 Analyst, Carnegie

 Yes, good morning.
 First question I have is related to the board and paper segment.
-I don't know if I missed it, but could you distribute the sort of top line and bottom line or distinguish between the paper board business and the graphic paper business?
+I don't know if I missed it, but could you distribute the top line and bottom line or distinguish between the paper board business and the graphic paper business?

 speaker